 Whether you love them or hate them, passwords serve an important purpose in the realm of cybersecurity.
 They are the first line of defense against potential threats, yet they are also notoriously easy to crack.
-Some of the biggest names in technology have been working on ways to get around the challenges presented by password security, including one that we are excited to highlight in today’s blog.
+Some of the biggest names in technology have been working on ways to get around the challenges presented by password security.
+This includes the one that we are excited to highlight in today’s blog.

 The Password Might Be Over…?

-Most security attacks are launched at users to obtain their passwords, but if the users don’t know their passwords, they can’t give them to hackers.
+If users are unaware of their passwords, they can’t give them to hackers, preventing security attacks.
 This technology works by using Bluetooth technology, with the key being generated over the connection to a user’s smartphone.
 The phone then signs the user into the system, cutting out any need for a user-generated authentication measure.

-For passkeys to be seen as a viable alternative to current methods of authentication, they must be supported across multiple different platforms and systems.
+For passkeys to be a viable authentication alternative, they need broad support across various platforms and systems.
 This means that they would have to become the new standard for every website, browser, password manager, and so on, which is a daunting task, to say the least.
 Users would also need their devices on them at all times to use their accounts, making the passkey somewhat inconvenient for access.

 Some Major Technology Companies Are Considering Passkeys